marianafvmelo/marianafvmelo/README.md

 # Hello!
 I am Mariana Melo 👩‍💻

 I am a Web Developer, currently studying internet systems.
-My goals are to develop accessible and performatic websites and applications so that everyone can use them, and I also care about writing clean code.
+My goals are to develop accessible and performatic websites and applications so that everyone can use them, and also write clean code.

  <div>
     <a href="https://github.com/marianafvmelo">